aabccd021/tiny-cookie-session/README.md

 This library uses randomly generated session id and token to identify a session.
 The session id is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.
-The session id and token are stored in a cookie on the client side and in a database on the server side.
+The session id and token are stored in a cookie.

 ### Detecting outdated cookies